 - On open days, to help make things go with a swing for our visitors

-- During the week to undertake administration, maintenance, gardening, painting, construction, vehicle and other projects, and staffing for private visits.
-Some of these tasks can also be preformed on open days.
+- During the week to undertake administration, maintenance, gardening, painting, construction, vehicle and other projects, and staffing for private visits (some of these tasks can also be performed on open days).

-The best way to offer your services is to visit us at the Museum on an open day and have a friendly chat with one of our Directors.
-Alternatively, write to us at the Museum address, or use our contact form.
+The best way to offer your services is to visit us at the Museum on an open day.
+Alternatively, write to us at the Museum address or use our contact form, and we can arrange a friendly chat with one of our Directors.